osrf/cloudsim-sim/README.md

 ### How do I get set up? ###

+jsgrant is a  local npm module and it needs to be linked

+`cd jsgrant
+npm link`

+The last command may require sudo on some machines

+`cd ..
+npm link jsgrant
+`

 * npm install
 * gulp
 * Dependencies: nodejs 4 and above, gulp (sudo npm install gulp -g)
 * Database configuration: Redis for now
 * How to run tests: gulp test?
 * Deployment instructions

 ### Contribution guidelines ###